Parental leave in the United States: State legislation

-California, New Jersey, and Rhode Island for instance, operate programs that require private-sector employers to pay their employees who utilize maternity leave at partial replacement rates.
+California, New Jersey, and Rhode Island, for instance, operate programs that require private-sector employers to pay their employees who utilize maternity leave at partial replacement rates.
 New York passed paid family leave legislation, which includes maternity leave, in 2016—starting off at 8 weeks and 50% of pay in 2018, and reaching 12 weeks and 67% of pay in 2021.
+California's 2004 Paid Family Leave Act (PFLA) offers payment to birth mothers, fathers, and adoptive parents as well as aid to caregivers and military families.
+Those who spend their time caring for a terminally ill are protected under PFLA as a caregiver.
+Similarly, individuals sending a family member off to a foreign country to act in the military are protected as military assistants.
+While the PFLA offers paid leave for these individuals, it does not include job security as that falls under the ruling of the FMLA and the California Family Rights Act.

 Hawaii, Puerto Rico, and the District of Columbia designate childbirth as a temporary disability thus guaranteeing mothers paid maternity leave through Disability Insurance (TDI) provisions.

-On Dec.
-31, 2019, New Mexico Governor Michelle Lujan Grisham signed an executive order installing paid family leave for state employees, the first such policy in the state.
+On December 31, 2019, New Mexico Governor Michelle Lujan Grisham signed an executive order installing paid family leave for state employees, the first such policy in the state.
 The order, providing 12 weeks of paid family leave for state employees under the Governor's direct purview, became effective January 1, 2020.

-On January 1, 2022 Connecticut enacted the a policy allowing 16 weeks of parental leave per year should any unforeseen changes or issues arise during the birth.
+On January 1, 2022, Connecticut enacted a policy allowing 16 weeks of parental leave per year should any unforeseen changes or issues arise during the birth.